-Alloy supports several different input field types.
+Alloy Embedded supports several different field types.
+The term field types refers to the various options that present when configuring the inputs in the Alloy Workflow Builder.
 Understanding what types of data and variables can be entered into input fields will greatly improve your workflow building experience.

-Tag fields allow users to add as many separate text or variable tags as they'd like.
-In this example, the user is tagging the customer with both a static "VIP" tag and a variable, "Source Name".
+Tag fields allow you to add as many separate text or variable tags as you'd like.
+In the example below, the workflow tags a customer with the "VIP" and "Important" tags.